rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 Problems with a questionable handling of failures is not restricted to the `Alternative` typeclass.
 The reasons why this is the case must be very complex.
-The list I assembled in my [_add_blank_target Maybe Overuse]() post seems relevant here as well.
+The list I assembled in my [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) post seems relevant here as well.

+The Pessimist theme was partially inspired by these two concepts:
-[_add_blank_target _Negativity Bias_](https://en.wikipedia.org/wiki/Negativity_bias), I mentioned at the beginning, and, its opposite, the [_add_blank_target _Positivity Bias_](https://link.springer.com/referenceworkentry/10.1007%2F978-94-007-0753-5_2219#:~:text=Definition,favor%20positive%20information%20in%20reasoning.) are are psychological notions that, I think, have deep relevance to the programming in general.
+[_add_blank_target _Negativity Bias_](https://en.wikipedia.org/wiki/Negativity_bias) and, its opposite, the [_add_blank_target _Positivity Bias_](https://link.springer.com/referenceworkentry/10.1007%2F978-94-007-0753-5_2219#:~:text=Definition,favor%20positive%20information%20in%20reasoning.) are are psychological notions that, I think, have deep relevance to the programming in general.
 _Negativity Bias_ seems both rare and beneficial to the software programming and to the software design.
 _Negativity Bias_ comes with a _tendency to favor negative information in reasoning_ and will make you think about "rainy day scenarios", error handling, error information.
 _Positivity Bias_ comes with a _tendency to favor positive information in reasoning_ and will make you think about "happy path" and "sunny day scenarios".
 I think we should embrace some form of _pessimism_ and put in on the pedestal next to the principled design.

 Is `Alternative` a wrong abstraction for what it is trying to do?
 I think it is.
 IMO any abstraction intended for handling failures should include failures in its semantics.
 A typical `Alternative` instance dumps all failures into one bucket because the typeclass lacks any typing that is about failures.

-Thank you for reading!
-Please let me know if I got something wrong.

 I hope this continues the discussion about _error information loss_ in Haskell.
+My particular interest is in discussing:

+*   is `ErrWarn` somewhere on Hackage and I did not see it
+*   other interesting `Alternative` instances that care about errors
+*   your views on pessimism in programming
+*   your views on error information loss in Haskell code bases
+*   obviously, anything that I got wrong

 reddit discussion (TODO)
 github discuss (TODO)

+Thank you for reading!